DallanQ/terraforming_mars_ares_expedition/Manual.md

 During this step, players resolve the phases that were chosen during the planning step.
 There are no turns, so each player plays each phase at the same time.
 All players may participate in the selected phases, but players only receive bonuses for the phase they selected.
 Bonuses are printed in the bottom section of the phase cards.
 The chosen phases are always resolved in the following order:

+**I. DEVELOPMENT PHASE**
-- **I. DEVELOPMENT PHASE** Each player may play one green project card from their hand by paying its cost.
+- Each player may play one green project card from their hand by paying its cost.

+**II.
+CONSTRUCTION PHASE**
-- **II.
-CONSTRUCTION PHASE** Each player may play one blue or one red project card from their hand by paying its cost.
+- Each player may play one blue or one red project card from their hand by paying its cost.

-- **III.
-ACTION PHASE** - Each player may resolve the "Action:" ability on each of their blue cards in play once.
+**III.
+ACTION PHASE**
+- Each player may resolve the “Action:” ability on each of their blue cards in play once.

-- **IV.
-PRODUCTION PHASE** - Each player collects MC equal to their TR and resources based on their green cards and their corporation card.
+**IV.
+PRODUCTION PHASE**
+- Each player collects MC equal to their TR and resources based on their green cards and their corporation card.

-- **V. RESEARCH PHASE** - Each player draws two cards, keeps one, and discards the other.
+**V. RESEARCH PHASE**
+- Each player draws two cards, keeps one, and discards the other.

 ## C. END STEP (page 20)

 During this step, each player discards down to ten cards in hand.
 For each card discarded this way, that player gains 3 MC as normal.